3 nights from only $695

 After breakfast, we explore Jakarta, the capital and largest city of Indonesia.
 Originally a trading port of the Kingdom of Sunda in the fourth century, Jakarta caught the attention of the Dutch and became their colonial capital, known as Batavia, during the 17th and 18th centuries.
 When Indonesia declared its independence in 1945, Jakarta re-emerged as the symbol of both the nation's freedom and its diverse cultural heritage.

-We begin with a visit to the Istiqlal Mosque, the largest in Southeast Asia, and then stroll through a local market.
+We begin with a stroll through a local market.
 Next, we travel by bajai (three-wheeled scooters) to Fatahillah Square.
 Once the former administrative and commercial heart of Dutch Colonial Indonesia, the cobblestone square still retains vestiges of its past grandeur.
 We'll pause for lunch at the beautiful Café Batavia, set a in a 200-year old building with colonial-era décor.
-After lunch, we’ll take a walking tour of Fatahillah Square before returning to our hotel.
+After lunch, we’ll visit the Istiqlal Mosque, the largest in Southeast Asia.

-Back at the hotel, enjoy some free time.
-This evening, we’ll gather for cocktails in the hotel lounge before heading to our Welcome Dinner at a local restaurant.
+This evening, we’ll gather for our Welcome Dinner at a local restaurant.

 We depart this morning for our flight to Yogyakarta (pronounced “Jokjakarta” and nicknamed Yogya or “Jogja”).